Learn More About Colorectal Cancer

 - Alcohol may act as a solvent, making it easier for carcinogens to penetrate the cells lining the colon.

 - Alcohol can adversely affect how efficiently the body repairs DNA damage and defends against free radicals.

-- Besides their fiber, plant foods contain a wide variety of substances that have been linked to lower risk for cancer, including carotenoids, selenium, lycopene and many more.
+- Plant foods also contain a wide variety of substances that have been linked to lower risk for cancer, including carotenoids, selenium, lycopene and many more.